VangThao1905/DemoUseRecyclerView/README.md

 # DemoUseRecyclerView
-##DemoUseRecyclerView
+# DemoUseRecyclerView

+This is an text
 - How to use RecyclerView to show a list in an activity or fragment in Android.
+- [This is an link] (http://google.com)